-- Provide traffic signage (i.e. stop signs and one-way signs) wherever required, and specify existing fire hydrants along Bass Pro Mills Drive. - Removal of the zebra crosswalk pavement marking and instead enhance the crosswalk with sidewalk extensions, textured pavement or thermoplastic markings.
-The presence of a zebra pedestrian crossing could create confusion and false sense of confidence to the pedestrian. - Clearly identified driveway and parking dimensions in accordance with Vaughan's By-law 1-88, snow storage areas, defined pedestrian connections, "by permit only" signs and associated curb depressions, loading and waste disposal areas, and truck maneuvering. - Submission of a parking study to justify the reduced parking ratios, identified in Table 2.

-ix.
-Sustainable Transportation

-- Pedestrian and Bicycle Circulation Plan: It is recommended that the owner provide a pedestrian and bicycle network plan.
-The proposed network should outline all pedestrian and bicycle connections, all on and off-road facilities (within and adjacent to the site), and connections to key destinations (e.g. Vaughan Mills Shopping Centre).
-The facilities should include, but are not limited to, the following: - Pedestrian and bicycle facilities outlined in Schedule H (Active Transportation Network) of the draft VMCSP - Pedestrian linkages and facilities (e.g. sidewalks, pathways, crossings, wayfinding signage and related street furniture) - Public amenity spaces (e.g. pedestrian gateways, gathering points and plazas) - Bicycle linkages and facilities (e.g. bike lanes, multi-use pathways, bike parking and wayfinding signage) - Consistent with the draft VMCSP, the easterly access on Bass Pro Mills Drive shall be aligned with Romina Drive to provide access to Vaughan Mills Circle.
-The draft VMCSP also identifies a 'dedicated on-street cycling' facility for the road link between Bass Pro Mills Drive and Vaughan Mills Circle.
-As such, the right-of-way should include bike lanes. - The draft VMCSP identifies a 30 m cross section for Bass Pro Mills Drive that includes a 2 m sidewalk and a 3 m wide and 2-way bicycle facility within the north boulevard.
-The development proposal should be updated accordingly. - The in-boulevard bicycle facility and intersection treatments should be designed as per the Bikeway Traffic Control Guidelines for Canada (TAC, Second Edition, 2012).
-The bicycle facility should also be continuous across driveway entrances. - Walking and Accessibility: The Bass Pro Mills Drive sidewalk should continue at grade across driveway entrances to provide for through pedestrian movement, slow vehicles, and make it clear to motorists that sidewalk users have the right-of-way.
-In addition, there are two courtesy crossings proposed near the south property line that will not be necessary with the provision of continuous sidewalks across driveway entrances on Bass Pro Mills Drive.
-All internal pedestrian crossings should be accessible and step-free (e.g. through the use of dropped curbs or raised crossings).
-The extent of all dropped curbs should be marked. - There are several internal 'courtesy crossings' proposed on the Site Plan.
-For all uncontrolled courtesy crossings, pavement markings are not recommended as they are too similar to markings used for typical controlled crossings, which would create a false sense of security on the part of pedestrians.
-Instead, these crossings should be enhanced through, for example, sidewalk extensions, textured pavement, or thermoplastic markings. - Cycle Parking: The proposed land use densities exceed the densities set out in the draft VMCSP.
+- Provide traffic signage (i.e. stop signs and one-way signs) wherever required. - Removal of the zebra crosswalk pavement marking and instead enhance the crosswalk with sidewalk extensions, textured pavement or thermoplastic markings.
+The presence of a zebra pedestrian crossing could create confusion and a false sense of confidence to the pedestrian. - Clearly identified driveway and parking dimensions in accordance with Vaughan's Zoning By-law 1-88, snow storage areas, defined pedestrian connections, "by permit only" signs and associated curb depressions, loading and waste disposal areas, and truck maneuvering. - Submission of a parking study to justify the reduced parking ratios, identified in Table 2. - ix.
+Sustainable Transportation - Pedestrian and Bicycle Circulation Plan: A conceptual plan must be provided with the objective to create safe, accessible and convenient pedestrian/cycling connections within the development and to/from surrounding destinations.
+The plan must provide clear advice on site plan design (e.g. location of building entrances, walkways, crossings and wayfinding signage), including the location of cycle parking spaces.
+The plan must consist of a map showing interior and exterior traffic flows. - Walking and Accessibility: The Jane Street sidewalk must continue at grade across the driveway entrances to provide for through pedestrian movement, slow vehicles, and make it clear to motorists that sidewalk users have the right-of-way.
+All internal pedestrian crossings must be accessible and step-free (e.g. through the use of dropped curbs or raised crossings).
+The extent of all dropped curbs must be marked on the site plan. - Cycle Parking: The proposed land use densities exceed the densities set out in the Draft Secondary Plan.
 Once the densities for this development are refined, the following cycle parking rates can be applied as per the Draft Parking Standards Report (March 2010).